holepunchto/libutf/README.md

 # libutf

-Small library for working with Unicode in C.
+Small library for working with Unicode in C. Based on <https://github.com/simdutf/simdutf>, but without the `libc++` requirement.

 ## API